Skip to main content

 • Strong application: An applicant submits the form with all required documents and receives a timely decision.

-• Weak application: An applicant submits the form without evidence of substantiality for the investment, resulting in a denial.
+• Weak application: An applicant submits the form without sufficient evidence of trade activities, leading to a request for additional information and a delay in processing.

 Common misconceptions (What misconceptions surround Form DS-156E?)